DevUrf/Victor-Client/README.md

 While blindly submitting Applications is definitely possible, they're <b>not</b> necessarily going to get accepted.

 We are looking for <b>flashy features</b>,and expanding upon the existing feature set <b>without</b> disruption or endangering the future viability of the project is prefered.
+We are also looking for people with expierence coding a minecraft launcher and knows about minecraft <b>Modding and Quality of life mods</b>

 ### Donating
-If you want to Donate to help with ongoing project visit the <b>[Website](https://victorclient2.godaddysites.com)</b>
+If you want to Donate to help with ongoing project visit the <b>[Website](https://victorclient2.godaddysites.com)</b> anyone who donates get a <strong>special<strong> cape in launcher.

 ### Code formatting
 Just follow the existing formatting.